Pharmr/almace-scaffolding/_app/_pages/about.md

 # Why should I care
 <br>
-☺ It's a technology stack purposely built for daily medication takers
+☺ It's a (subscription based) technology stack purposely built for daily medication takers
 ☺ *Get*, *refill*, *reorder* and easily *switch between drugs of the same class*
 ☺ Each protocol run by a specialist who knows your specific condition & medication inside and out
-☺ Cruise indefinitely on your Humira®, Byktarvi® or Lispro® without interruption
+☺ Cruise indefinitely on your Humira®, Byktarvi® or Lispro® without skipping a beat
 ☺ Do other things and stop worrying about your meds

 <p align="center">